jasonsbarr/functional/docs/core/CreatingTypes.md

 origin.valueOf(); // -> {x: 0, y: 0}
 ```

-Without the named fields you would have to have passed an object to the constructor, e.g.
+Without the named fields you would have to pass an object to the constructor, e.g.

 ```js
 Point({x: 0, y: 0});